 🔐 Password Security

-What Happens If They Guess Your Password?
-How to Create a Strong Password in 2026
+How to Create a Strong Password in 2026: Entropy, Examples & Step-by-Step Guide

 Most people still underestimate how easy it is today to crack a weak or reused password.
 In 2026, a single gaming‑grade GPU can test tens of billions of guesses per second.
 If your main password looks anything like "Summer2024!" or "Password123", it is a matter of seconds before it falls in a brute‑force or dictionary attack.